Agrover112/awesome-semantic-search/README.md

 Semantic Search isn't limited to text!
 It can be done with images, speech, etc. So there are numerous different use-cases and applications of semantic search.

-## Contributions / Milestones

-Have a look at the [project board](https://github.com/Agrover112/awesome-semantic-search/projects/1) for the task list

 ## Contents

 - [Papers](#papers)